Asking other people for help

 The Cottage Hospice service offers you, your family and your loved one a space that mirrors a home setting.
 The Cottage Hospice is different in that it doesn’t look like the hospital or hospice setting we are used to.
 This also means that the care for your loved one is provided by family caregivers, offering a unique and intimate space to spend with your loved one as they die.

 Providing care can seem overwhelming.
 While you or others are providing care for your loved, who is looking after the family at home?
 Or walking the dog and cooking meals?
 The list is endless.

 Ask family, friends or neighbours to consider helping with bringing in food for you and your loved one, where appropriate, and fresh clothes for you both.

 Ask for help with those daily chores as mentioned above like the school run or dog walking or even pet sitting.

 Often people around us want to help but want to give you space to focus on being there for your loved one – you can only ask, and you might be pleasantly surprised by the answer.

 At Cottage Hospice

 With the uncertainty of the exact time your loved one will die it’s really useful to have some sort of rota system in place with all the family and friends.
-This will ensure that the days and nights are broken up; giving everyone a chance to do their part but also giving you, and the rest of the group time to get some rest.
+This will ensure that the days and nights are broken up; giving everyone a chance to do their part but also giving you and everyone else time to get some rest.

 It’s good to talk